 - Recovery is realizing that drugs and alcohol are the solution to the problem, not the problem itself.

 - Recovery is changing our behavior.
 Sobriety is just a change in our drinking and using habits.
+Recovery includes being mindful of anywhere that can throw your sobriety off-track, including undergoing procedures at the dentist.

 Healing means healing